 The unit is shipped ready for horizontal duct connections.
 If down flow ducts are required, the unit must be converted following the steps below for both the supply and return ducts.
+1. Remove the horizontal duct cap.

-- 1. Remove the horizontal duct cap. - 2.
+- 1. Remove the norizontal duct cap. - 2.
 Locate the duct cap inside the duct openings and remove the screw holding it in place. - 3.
 Lift the cap out of the unit.
 (Hint: The cap can be pushed up from the bottom by reaching through the fork slot). - 4.
 Cover the horizontal duct opening with the horizontal duct cap.
 The insulation will be on the indoor side. - 5.
-Fasten the cover with screws to seal. - Remove and discard the two wood supports beneath the unit.
+Fasten the cover with screws to seal. - 6.
+Remove and discard the two wood supports beneath the unit.